RebelKell/election-analysis/README.md

 Based on these results, Diana DeGette won the popular with 272,892 total votes - 73.8% of total votes cast.

 ## Election-Audit Summary
 The script that we wrote to run this analysis is a solid base to run the analysis of any election that the the Colorado Board of Elections oversees.
-This script could handle the addition of more candidates and counties and easily tabulate the results and provide a breakdown of the results.
+This script could handle the addition of more candidates and counties and easily tabulate the results,  provide a breakdown of the results and determine a winner.

 However, if the Colorado Board of Elections were to use this script in the future, we would suggest the following modifications to provide a richer analysis:

 - Add a breakdown of county results by candidate.
 Additional analysis on how the candidates did within each county could provide more insight on the election and potentially highlight any irregularaties.
 - Add a flag for duplicate ballot IDs.
 Adding this to the script would allow for the election board to see where ballots may have been added more than once - adding more security and confidenceto the results.

-## Election Audit Summary